 For over eleven years, Len served as an Assistant Federal Defender in the Eastern District of New York where he litigated a variety of cases including federal firearms offenses, organized crime, and national security cases.
 Prior to that, he worked as a Staff Attorney at the Public Defender Service for the District of Columbia.
 More recently, Len worked as a Senior Associate at the Civil Rights firm Neufeld Scheck & Brustin LLP where he litigated complex Civil Rights cases all over the country.
 He has taught courses in Trial Advocacy and Legal Ethics at CUNY Law School and has lectured about trial skills at other law schools including New York University School of Law, Columbia Law School, and Georgetown University Law Center.
 Len clerked for the Honorable Lois Bloom in the Eastern District of New York and graduated from the University of Michigan Law School.
 He received his B.A. from Georgetown University.
-He is admitted to the state bars of New York and Washington D.C. and admitted to practice in the Third Circuit Court of Appeals, the Eastern District of New York, the Eastern District of New York, and the Southern District of New York.
+He is admitted to the state bars of New York and Washington D.C. and admitted to practice in the Third Circuit Court of Appeals, the Eastern District of New York, the Eastern District of Michigan, and the Southern District of New York.
 Len works out of Everytown Law’s New York office.